 A generally moderate climate prevails.
 Average temperatures: January, high of 46F and low 27F; July high of 88F low 67F.
 Average annual rainfall is 39 inches.

-* Nottoway County's public school system includes two primary, one elementary, one intermediate, one middle, one high school, and two vocational schools which combined employ 200 classroom teachers for an overall student:teacher ratio of 15:1.
+* Nottoway County’s public school system includes two primary, one intermediate, one middle, one high school, and one vocational school which combined employ 200 classroom teachers for an overall student:teacher ratio of 15:1.
 During the 1996-97 school year, there were 1587 students enrolled on the elementary level and 902 on the secondary level.

 * Kenston Forest School is a private school located in Blackstone.
 It has a student:teacher ratio of 1:12 and serves grades PreK-12.
 Students must perform a minimum of 10 hours of community service for each school year (grades 9-12) prior to graduation.
 Over 95% of graduates continue their education.